 BAppSc(Sp Path), MAppSc(Sp Path), PhD, GradCertUnit Teach Learn, CPSP, ASHA Fellow, Life Member SPA

 Sharynne McLeod is professor of speech and language acquisition at Charles Sturt University (CSU), Australia.
 She is an elected Fellow of the American Speech-Language-Hearing Association, Life Member of Speech Pathology Australia, Co-Chair of the International Expert Panel on Multilingual Children’s Speech, and Deputy Chair of the Child Speech committee of the International Association of Logopedics and Phoniatrics.
-In 2018 and 2019 The Australian Newspaper named Professor McLeod as Australia’s Research Field Leader in Audiology, Speech and Language Pathology.
+The Australian Newspaper named Professor McLeod as Australia’s Research Field Leader in Audiology, Speech and Language Pathology in 2018, 2019 and 2020 and “best in the world based on the quality, volume and impact of work” in 2019.
 She has won Editor’s Awards from the Journal of Speech, Language, and Hearing: Speech (2018) and the American Journal of Speech-Language Pathology (2019).

 Professor McLeod is on the editorial board of International Journal of Speech-Language Pathology, Clinical Linguistics and Phonetics and Child Language Teaching and Therapy, and Speech, Language and Hearing.
 She was an Australian Research Council Future Fellow (2009-2013).
 Previously she was the Vice President of the International Clinical Phonetics and Linguistics Association, board member of the International Association of Logopedics and Phoniatrics, and editor of International Journal of Speech-Language Pathology (2005-2013).